yana-yelnikova/Layered-Recommender-System/README.md

     * **Population Coefficient:** Used for population-dependant services (e.g., healthcare practices, pharmacies, dentists) and per-capita rates (crime).

 * **Multi-Layered Tagging Models:** Instead of simple one-to-one rules, I designed and implemented complex logic based on hierarchies and composite scoring:
     * **Hierarchical Tagging:** Implemented a priority system to assign the *single most descriptive* tag and avoid redundancy.
-For example, a district only receives the `#public_transport_hub` tag if it qualifies as a hub for **all three** transport types (S-Bahn, U-Bahn, and Bus/Tram), superseding the individual tags.
+For example, a district only receives the `#public_transport_hub` tag if it qualifies as a hub for **all three** transport types (S-Bahn, U-Bahn, and Bus-Tram), superseding the individual tags.
     * **Composite Tags & Scoring:** Created high-level "summary" tags from multiple underlying criteria.
 The strongest example is the `#full_spectrum_healthcare` tag, which is only assigned if a district meets 5 distinct criteria (for primary care, specialists, pharmacies, dentists, and hospitals).
 This model also includes a **hierarchical cleanup**, suppressing the base-level tags (like `#many_pharmacies`) if the top-tier tag is assigned.

 * **Automation and Efficiency:** The entire tagging process—from reading pre-aggregated features to applying normalization, hierarchical logic, and cleanup—was automated using a series of dedicated Python scripts (e.g., `script_healthcare.ipynb`, `script_transport_full.ipynb`).
 These scripts efficiently load the final tags into the central `berlin_labels.district_labels_new` table.